-Chiang Dao is a lovely remote northern town located in the Chiang Mai Province, which was founded in the 18th century as a place of exile for phi pop, a name given to spiritual people.
-Apparently these individuals were suspected of being in possession of some sort of evil force associated with signs of madness, but in fact this was mistaken for malaria.
+Chiang Dao is a lovely remote northern town located in the Chiang Mai Province, which was founded in the 18th-century as a place of exile for phi pop, a name given to spiritual people.
+Apparently these individuals were suspected of being in possession of some sort of evil force associated with signs of madness, but in fact, this was mistaken for malaria.
 Thank goodness, this is not the case today.
 Thai's are superstitious by nature, but the ones here weren't showing any of it.

 The town can be reached by taking Route 107 from Chiang Mai starting at the Chang Phuak Gate.
 Travel distance is approximately 70 kilometres (45 miles).
-The road will take you past rice paddy fields and some small villages before it begins an upward climb past the town of Mae Taeng and then on to the Mae Ping Gorge.
+The road will take you past rice paddy fields and some small villages before it begins to climb upwards past the town of Mae Taeng and then on to the Mae Ping Gorge.
 Ahead of you, to your left, as you follow the river through the countryside, it eventually takes you to the massive outline of Doi Chiang Dao mountain.

 This massive mountain is the third largest in Thailand and stands tall at 2,285 metres (7,500 feet).
 It features a mixture of tropical and pine forests and is also home to several Lisu and Karen hill tribe villages.
-Both the peak and surrounding area are characterized by dense teak forests and some spectacular rugged limestone scenery.
+Both the peak and surrounding area are characterised by dense teak forests and some spectacular rugged limestone scenery.
 There's a dirt track heading due west from Route 107 for more or less 10 kilometres (6 miles) that takes you right up to the mountain.

 Somewhere along the way, the pass will lead you to the friendly hill tribe village of Pakkia.
 However, I need to remind you, entry to the sanctuary is restricted so you may need to get permission.
 This can be obtained from the wildlife office adjacent to the Tham Pha Plong Monastic Centre, which you'll find at the foot of the mountain.